seed-run/homepage/_docs/integrating-with-serverless-pro.md

 redirect_from: /docs/integrating-with-serverless-enterprise.html
 ---

-If you are deploying [Serverless Components](https://www.serverless.com/components/) or are looking to integrate with [Serverless Pro](https://www.serverless.com/pro/), there are a couple of quick steps you need to follow to get your app to work with Seed.
+[Serverless Pro](https://www.serverless.com/pro/) offers some similar features to Seed, like deployments and viewing logs and metrics.
+However, most of our users just use Seed.
+But if you'd like to deploy using Seed while viewing logs or metrics on Serverless Pro, you'll need to follow a couple of quick steps.

 1. Create an access key in the Serverless Pro Dashboard